psrajoria/SurveyTool/README.md

 - Ensure that you are in the correct directory when running commands.
 - If you see any errors regarding missing packages, double-check that you have installed the requirements from `requirements.txt`.

+---

-### Support
+## 📞 Support

 For any further assistance, feel free to open an issue in the repository or contact the project maintainer.

----

-Thank you for helping us evaluate facial similarity through your participation in this survey project!